codecrafters-io/build-your-own-redis/stage_descriptions/replication-16-my8.md

 ### The `WAIT` command

-The `WAIT` command is used to check how many replicas have acknowledged a write command.
+The `WAIT` command is used to check how many replicas have acknowledged all previous write commands.
 This allows a client to measure the durability of a write command before considering it successful.

 The command format is:

 ```bash
 WAIT <numreplicas> <timeout>